Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Covertext Plausibility and Decoding Attacks

+Consider an adversary that attempts to detect covert messages by performing a ``decoding attack'' whereby it attempts to decode suspect platform posts using the receiver-side process.
+Specifically, an adversary acting as a user of the system, with full knowledge of the model configuration (i.e., model, seed, sampling hyperparameters, etc.) --- just not the secret key --- can scrape posts from the platform and attempt decoding.

+Note that for any post containing covertext, this adversary cannot successfully decrypt the ciphertext to recover the plaintext without the secret key.
+However, if the decoding behavior is different on regular platform posts than on posts containing covertext, then the adversary can easily differentiate between the two.
+An example where this may occur is for sampling schemes that restrict the set of possible next tokens such as top-$k$ and top-$p$, or restricted tree based sampling methods~\cite{yu2022mts,cao2022generative}.
+For every covertext at nearly every $k$ or $p$ value, the model can parse a potential path through the covertext, and therefore decode it.
+This is not the case for many or most real platform posts because some of their tokens are not within the top-$k$ and top-$p$ so that the decoding process must abort before recovering a complete ``ciphertext'' string.

+Unfortunately, some prior work often uses (relatively) small values of $p$ and $k$ (e.g., $k<1000$ most of the time)~\cite{Ziegler:2019,Shen:2020}, making these schemes particularly vulnerable.
+When evaluating GPT-2 de Witt et al~\cite{de2022perfectly} performs some experiments with top-k=40, and some with top-p=90\%.
+Ding et al. ~\cite{ding2023discop}, uses top-p $\leq$ 100\% for many experiments although they do also show results for using the full distribution.
+Shen et al.~\cite{Shen:2020} uses a variant of top-$k$ sampling with a dynamically adjusted $k$ to lower KL-divergence.
+Other papers that do not directly rely on top-$k$ or $p$ sampling may still restrict their next token distribution based on other factors, such as Yu et al.~\cite{yu2022mts} who restrict each level of their search tree to approximately $2^6$ possible values, essentially resulting in a top-$k$ of 64.

-We evaluate this attack experimentally by attempting to decode real platform messages and measuring the failure rate.
-Specifically, we scraped 1000 posts from Mastodon News and recorded the proportion of them that could potentially be generated by MBFTE using the base 124M for different sampling hyperparameters.
+To understand the relationship between the decoding attack success rate and sampling strategies we perform the following experiment.
+We scraped 1000 posts from Mastodon News and recorded the proportion of them that could potentially be generated by GPT-2 using the base 124M model for different sampling hyperparameters.
 The results are shown in~\cref{tbl:samplingdec}.
-We conclude that the decoding attack has a significant advantage when using small values of hyperparameter $k$ or $p$ (sometimes to the point of a complete break).
-This is a problem because the literature on sampling techniques consistently shows that to obtain best results --- according to human scores and text diversity --- (relatively) small values of hyperparameter $k$ (e.g., $k=50$ or $k=640$) or $p$ (e.g., $p=0.3$ or $p=0.8$) should be chosen~\cite{Holtzman:2020,zhang2020trading,nadeem2020systematic}.
+The decoding attack has a significant advantage when using small values of hyperparameter $k$ or $p$ (sometimes to the point of a complete break).

-Further, we remark that previous work on steganography with GPT-2 also often uses (relatively) small values of $p$ and $k$ (e.g., $k<1000$ most of the time)~\cite{Ziegler:2019,Shen:2020}, making these schemes vulnerable to the decoding attack.
-Ironically, some previous work's empirical results show that to lower the KL-divergence (in)distinguishability (\cref{sec:security:stats:kldiv}) lower values of $k$ or $p$ should be used.
-For example, Shen et al.~\cite{Shen:2020} uses a variant of top-$k$ sampling with a dynamically adjusted $k$ at each step to lower the KL divergence compared to Ziegler et al.~\cite{ziegler2019neural}.
-In some steps this means that very small values of $k$ could be selected (e.g., $k=10$), which will lead to some real messages not being decodable.